-The Best Dental Fillings: Composite and Porcelain Fillings
+The Best Types of Dental Fillings: Composite and Porcelain Fillings

-The best and most popular dental fillings are composite and porcelain fillings.
+The best and most popular types of fillings are composite and porcelain fillings.
 Both of these options offer their own benefits for patients with cavities.

 Composite fillings are made of glass and acrylic resin.
 As tooth-colored fillings, they are customized to closely match the teeth being filled.
 The composite material bonds directly to the tooth structure, which lends extra strength and support to the damaged tooth.